brandur/sorg/content/drafts/acid.md

 laissez-faire philosophy that all systems have some bad data in them, and there's no point in agonizing too much over a few bad tuples.

+Particularly bad incidents will necessitate manual operator intervention, or even a specially crafted "fixer script" to clean up state and get everything back to normal.

 ## Consistency (#consistency)